 The Sheep Fiends record music in an improvisational, impromptu, and extemporaneous style.
 Lyrics are typically composed as the music is played, musicians find their way by ear, and it is not uncommon for an instrument to change hands mid-song.

 The Sheep Fiends play no particular genre, and every Sheep Fiends jam is a performance.
-We started making music over 20 years ago in 1992 and over 100 musicians have floated in and out of the group, bringing with them a virtual orchestra of instruments.
+We started making music over 25 years ago in 1992 and over 100 musicians have floated in and out of the group, bringing with them a virtual orchestra of instruments.
 The nucleus of The Sheep Fiends formed from a number of DJ's who met at WRDP: Radio Depaul, DePaul University's college radio station in Chicago.
 The Sheep Fiends is a band that focuses on recording music and does not typically play live performances.

 All Sheep Fiends material released under the Creative Commons License is managed by The Sheep Fiends Foundation, an organization dedicated to free media licensing.

 Making music together is the best way for two people to become friends.
 There is none easier.

 For art, the intervention of Capital always signals a further degree of mediation.
 To say that art is commodified is to say that a mediation, or standing-in-between, has occurred, & that this betweenness amounts to a split, & that this split amounts to "alienation."
 Improv music played by friends at home is less "alienated" than music played "live" at the Met, or music played through media (whether PBS or MTV or Walkman).
 In fact, an argument could be made that music distributed free or at cost on cassette via mail is LESS alienated than live music played at some huge We Are The World spectacle or Las Vegas niteclub, even though the latter is live music played to a live audience (or at least so it appears), while the former is recorded music consumed by distant & even anonymous listeners.